Skip to main content

 • Number discipline: Despite public steam, books are holding at -7.5 and not sprinting to -8/-8.5.
 That’s a tell that respected money grabbed Tennessee or will at +7.5.

-• Biggest favorite ≠ best bet: Even mainstream coverage notes Broncos -7.5 as the week’s largest spread and “largest favorite + low total” is historically fertile ground for contrarian dog covers.
+• Biggest favorite ≠ best bet: Even mainstream coverage notes Broncos -7.5 as the week’s largest spread and “largest favorite + low total” is historically where contrarian dog covers show up.

 Read: Titans +7.5 is a numbers play first, an anti-overreaction play second.